library(serosv)

 #> https://mc-stan.org/misc/warnings.html#tail-ess

-model#> mean se_mean sd 2.5%
+#> mean se_mean sd 2.5%

 #> alpha1 1.401534e-01 2.109660e-04 4.274265e-03 1.305391e-01